ibm-cloud-docs/dl/pricing.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Pricing for IBM Cloud Direct Link
+# Pricing for {{site.data.keyword.dl_full_notm}}
 {: #pricing-for-ibm-cloud-dl}

-Pricing for {{site.data.keyword.dl_full}} 2.0 offerings is consistent for equivalent regions and bandwidth, as shown in the following monthly pricing table.
+Pricing for {{site.data.keyword.dl_full}} (2.0) offerings is consistent for equivalent regions and bandwidth, as shown in the following monthly pricing table.
 {:shortdesc}

 Issues to be aware of:

-* Direct Link pricing does NOT include any additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
+* {{site.data.keyword.dl_short}} pricing does NOT include any additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
-* There is no charge if you are participating in the Direct Link Connect beta release.
+* There is no charge if you are participating in the {{site.data.keyword.dl_short}} Connect beta release.

-## Arranging for Direct Link connectivity
+## Arranging for {{site.data.keyword.dl_short}} connectivity
 {: #arranging-for-dl-conectivity}

-You, the customer, must arrange connectivity and billing with your service providers, independently of {{site.data.keyword.cloud_notm}}.
-Direct Link creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA) which is usable by any service provider who can reach the Meet Me Room that is specified on that LOA/CFA.
+You, the customer, must arrange connectivity and billing with your service providers, independently of {{site.data.keyword.cloud_notm}}. {{site.data.keyword.dl_short}} creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA) which is usable by any service provider who can reach the Meet Me Room that is specified on that LOA/CFA.
 The provider who is connecting to the LOA/CFA must include pricing for the cross-connect in their quote to you. {{site.data.keyword.cloud_notm}} does not order cross-connects on behalf of any customer.

 ## Pricing for port charges
 {: #pricing-for-dl-port-charges}